gnachman/iterm2-website/source/_includes/documentation-highlights.md

 #### Open Quickly
 If you have lots of sessions you can quickly find the one you're looking for with Open Quickly.
 Select the View > Open Quickly menu item (cmd-shift-O) and then enter a search query.
 You can search by tab title, command name, host name, user name, profile name, directory name, badge label, and more.
 Open Quickly also lets you create new tabs, change the current session's profile, and open arrangements.
 If you start your query with a / then that gives you a shortcut to various commands.
 Enter a query of / to see them.

+#### Shell Integration and Utilities
+Shell integration consists of a shell script that's loaded when you create a new session or ssh to a remote host.
+It modifies your prompt so iTerm2 knows where it is.
+This enables a number of features, such as Copy Output of Last Command, Automatic Profile Switching when changing hosts, and more as described in <a href="documentation-shell-integration.html">Shell Integration</a>.
+When you install Shell Integration you'll be prompted to also install its Utilities.
+The Utilities are a collection of shell scripts that use iTerm2's unique features and maket hem easy to use.
+For example, you can upload or download files from a remote host, copy to the pasteboard from the command line (even over ssh!), and make fireworks explode from the cursor.
+It's described in <a href="documentation-utilities.html">Utilities</a>.